tanishqJain16/rentify-frontend/README.md

 ## Overview

-This project is a Real Estate Property Listing web application that allows users to view, filter, and sort listed properties.
-The application includes authentication functionality, enabling users to log in and log out.
-Buyers can filter properties by price range and location, while sellers can add, update, and delete their properties.
-The application is built using React with Vite for the development server, and backend services providing property data.
+This project is a Real Estate Property Listing web application called Rentify, designed to simplify the process of finding rental properties.
+Rentify allows users to browse, filter, and sort through various rental properties based on their preferences.
+The application offers authentication functionality for users to securely log in and manage their rental properties.
+With Rentify, buyers can easily discover available properties, view detailed information, and contact property owners or agents.
+Sellers, on the other hand, can list, update, and delete their rental properties with ease.

 ## Project Structure